 The main predicted impact on future flood management is not only climate related, but associated also with future social, economic, and infrastructure development.
-Without any doubt, the impact that climate change will have on flooding in the future is significant and should not be hydropower production is expected to occur on reservoir type and pumped storage type dams that have high storage area/volume ratio and small reservoirs.
-Other types of HPP would show smaller effects, but would still experience a decrease in hydropower generation.
+Without any doubt, the impact that climate change will have on flooding in the future is significant and should not be underestimated, since the flood hazard is increasing.
+Although the modelling results indicate that the climate-induced impact will be smaller in the

-- A decrease in river runoff would affect power generation with a reduction on all hydropower facilities, but run-of-river schemes that are solely dependent on runoff will be most affected. - Floods in the autumn/winter and droughts in the spring/summer would mostly affect run-ofriver HPPs and HPPs with small reservoirs.
+- show smaller effects, but would still experience a decrease in hydropower generation. - A decrease in river runoff would affect power generation with a reduction on all hydropower facilities, but run-of-river schemes that are solely dependent on runoff will be most affected. - Floods in the autumn/w inter and droughts in the spring/summer would mostly affect run-of-river HPPs and HPPs with small reservoirs.
 In these types of HPPs, an overall power generation decrease is expected. - Results for the longer-term future showed a significant variance between the climate models.
 Energy production would change between -8% decrease for HPP Bočac and +4% increase for HPP Bajina Bašta, although the order of the magnitude of these changes is within the range of the modelling and measurement uncertainties.